skywolf829/APMGSRN/README.md

 A few of our datasets are too large to be hosted for download, but can independently be downloaded from Johns Hopkins Turbulence Database: https://turbulence.pha.jhu.edu/.
 However, we do host 3 smaller-scale datasets and provide pretrained models for all models tested in the paper in an anonymous Google Drive folder.
-We also make available all models used in our paper for all experiments, both AMGSRN as well as baseline fVSRN and NGP models.
+We also make available all models used in our paper for all experiments, both APMGSRN as well as baseline fVSRN and NGP models.

 - Data (360 MB compressed, 664 MB decompressed): https://drive.google.com/file/d/1a1363lnv154kWcIeg8cvtjnx8uTE9xe2/view?usp=sharing
 - SavedModels (2.98 GB compressed, 3.23 GB decompressed): https://drive.google.com/file/d/1Z3Kt51enaWRXyTDcsK9MxH8XXp5Zdlc3/view?usp=sharing